 Cost: 4 EUR, 4,50 USD- for the crypt

 The Belfry, a Unesco World Heritage, is the symbol of Ghent.
-Built around 1313, the Belfry Tower is a fiery dragon that guards the heart of the city from 91m high.
+Built around 1313, the Belfry Tower is a fiery dragon that guards the heart of the city, standing at about 91m high.

 Tip: Climb the stairs or take the lift from the first floor and reach the top on the hour when the music drum revolves.
 The small balconies are giving beautiful views over the city.